dataPulverizer/interface-d-c-fortran/README.md

 y = x*y
 END SUBROUTINE MULT
 ```

-The D code for calling Fortran is pretty much the same as calling C, however you will notice that the inputs are pointers and there is an underscore after the called function name:
+The D code for calling Fortran is pretty much the same as calling C, however Fortran's inputs must be referenced.
+The C-style notation is done with pointers for example the declaration would be `double mult_(double* x, double* y);`, however D provides `ref` notation which allows referenced inputs without requring pointers.
+You will also notice that the name function on the D side is modified with an underscore after the name:

 ```
 extern (C) nothrow @nogc
 {
-    double mult_(double* x, double* y);
+    double mult_(ref double x, ref double y);
-    int printf(scope const char* format, ...);
+    int printf(scope ref const(char) format, ...);
 }

 void main(){
     double x = 4, y = 5;
-    printf("%f\n", mult_(&x, &y));
+    printf("%f\n", mult_(x, y));
 }
 ```

 Compilation is similar to calling C from D: